RuriDragon: Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.

+Anime

+An anime television series adaptation produced by Kyoto Animation was announced on December 28, 2025.

 Other media

 Shueisha released a voice comic adaptation of the one-shot in September 2021, and adaptations of the first three chapters in September and October 2022; they feature Chiaki Omigawa as the voice of Ruri Aoki.
 In July 2022, a set of digital stickers based on the series was released in the instant messaging service Line.
 A promotional video for the third volume, animated by Coalowl and featuring music by Zutomayo, was released on March 3, 2025.

 Reception

 By October 2022, RuriDragon had 200,000 copies in circulation; it had over 850,000 copies in circulation (including digital versions) by March 2025, and over 1.1 million copies in circulation by November 2025.
 The first volume debuted at number seven on Oricon's weekly manga chart, with recorded sales of 74,874 copies; the second volume entered the chart at fourth place with 77,508 copies sold; the third volume debuted at seventh place with 72,514 copies sold; the fourth volume debuted at second place with 56,184 copies sold.
 The manga ranked first in the "Nationwide Bookstore Employees' Recommended Comics of 2023" survey answered by bookstore clerks in Japan, who described the series as "a warm story that accepts diversity without hesitation".
 RuriDragon was also nominated in the 2023 eBookJapan Manga Award.
 The series ranked ninth in the 2024 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers, tying with Suna no Miyako.
 It ranked second in the Web Manga category of the 2024 Next Manga Awards.
+In 2026, the series won the Daruma for Best Slice of Life Manga and was nominated in the Daruma for Best Manga category at the Japan Expo Awards.

 The first chapter received positive reviews from Japanese readers, who found the art "cute" and said that the story's loose atmosphere is not typical of a Jump manga.
 Brian Salvatore of Multiversity Comics praised the art and tone for approaching the juxtaposition between Ruri and her surroundings in a way that balances comedy and absurdity, adding that the way the story unfolds "seems natural to 'real' life".
-Chanmei of Real Sound described RuriDragon as "a book that will make you want to think about the kindness and love of those around you".
+Mei Chan of Real Sound described RuriDragon as "a book that will make you want to think about the kindness and love of those around you".
 Writing for GamesRadar+, Austin Wood praised the manga for its "clean art and stellar expressions" and how it approaches its fantasy premise, adding that its setting, pacing, and main character are a stand out within Shōnen Jumps lineup.